 Whether you use ACH credit or debit transfers through your bank, the ACH fees are either exceptionally low or frequently nonexistent.
 However, some banks will charge fees for moving your money out of their bank accounts.
 While you may have to pay a small fee for outgoing transactions, you won’t be charged a fee for money coming into your account.
 After all, a bank likes to see more money coming into a customer’s account than leaving it.

-Accepting Payments as a Merchant Through a TPPP
+Accepting Payments Through a Merchant Service Provider

 ACH Transfer Costs for Payment Processing